-This is our second vintage of Spice Trader.
+This is our third vintage of Spice Trader.
 Just as the spice traders of old, we invest our time and effort and risk all in search of those exotic flavours.
 We join you in the hunt for those elusive spices that fascinate our palates and capture our imaginations.
 Wine should be an adventure.

 Variety: Shiraz [52%] and Cabernet Sauvignon [48%]